MrJohn6774/lid-driven-cavity-flow/README.md

 # run the parallel solver with mpirun
 mpirun -np 4 build/gfortran_6FB96CAE7088C0B9/app/solver_parallel 2 2 21 21

+# run parallel solver in batch with python
+python3 mpirun.py
 ```

 To clean the build files and folders